 In addition to the major field of study, a student may choose to complete one or more minor fields of concentration.
-A minor field of concentration shall require not more than 18 semester hours above the introductory level and not more than 24 total semester hours.
-One-half of the hours required for the minor must be completed at UNC Asheville.
-In addition, minors shall require a minimum of 6 semester hours at the 300-400 level to be taken at UNC Asheville.
+A minor that is awarded by an academic department shall require at least 18 semester hours from the minor discipline, as indicated by the course prefix.
+Departmental minors may also require cognate courses.
+Minors awarded by programs not associated with an academic department shall also require at least 18 semester hours, but need not require a minimum number of hours from a single department.
+One-half of the hours required for a minor must be completed at UNC Asheville.
+In addition, minors shall require that a minimum of 6 semester hours at the 300-400 level be taken at UNC Asheville.
 Minor fields of concentration will be recorded along with majors on the student's permanent transcript.
 Minors are available in the fields listed below:

-Africana Studies Humanities
+Africana Studies History Accounting Humanities

-Accounting International Studies
+Anthropology International Studies

-Anthropology Legal Studies
+Art Legal Studies

-Art Literature
+Art History Literature

-Art History Management
+Art History Literature Astronomy Management